Cracked Pot Meditations – Spiritual Greatness

 I guess the new episode was last night.

-Everyday by this water cooler these people talk about these TV shows they watch.
+Every day at this water cooler, these people talk about the TV shows they watch.

 Last night they watched this show that seems to include zombies,